 “Our Constitution was made only for a moral and religious people.
 It is wholly inadequate to the government of any other.” – John Adams

+So, first the Founders addressed how people would restrict the ambitions of Government.
+They created a Constitutional Federal Republic.
 The Federal Republic that they left us was a whole new system that even they referred to as an experiment.
-Instead of a supreme leader like a Dictatorship or mob rule like a Democracy, they chose a system in which the Rule of Law was the supreme authority.
-The rule of law was so absolute that the Government was only allowed to exercise power that was expressly granted in the Constitution and no more.
+Instead of a supreme leader like a dictatorship or monarchy, or mob rule like a democracy, they chose a system in which the Rule of Law itself is the supreme authority.
+The rule of law was to be so absolute that the Government was restricted to only exercise power that was expressly granted in the Constitution, and no more.
 This is the concept of Enumerated Powers.
 All other power was relegated to the individual States.

-This is the construct that they figured would be the best at safeguarding the liberties of the people.
+It’s to safeguard the liberty of people to be able to provide for themselves.
+Any policy that takes from people the ability to exercise their liberty, and grants that to the Government is absolutely contrary to the whole purpose for which this system was put together.
+The founders correctly called this tyranny.
 The founders believed that any Government that operated from a position of tyranny, was illegitimate and therefore no Government at all.
 If the liberties of the people were not protected, then it was upon the people to protect them, themselves by replacing the Government with one that will fulfill its purpose.

 The creation of the United States of America was exceptional.
 At no other time in history was mankind able to build a Government and a society which truly encapsulated the purpose of Government.
 At all costs, they sought to secure the liberties of the individual.
 The proof is not only in the above letters of correspondence, grandiose public speeches, or minutes from multiple debates.
 No, the greatest proof we have of this is in the Constitution itself.
 The Preamble: